jgergic/gooddata.github.com/_posts/2011-01-21-m-to-n-relationships-in-gooddata.md

 ---
 title: Modeling M:N relationships in GoodData
-excerpt: A short guide to using custom MAQL DDL to add hyperlinks your report headers, which can integrate with external applications
+excerpt: How-to guide to constructing M:N relationships in model in GoodData and examples on how to use this in metrics using MAQL with enforced aggregations
 layout: post
 ---